quetool/rawg_sdk_dart/README.md

 # rawg_sdk_dart

-This is RAWG Dart SDK (currently under development).
+This is a very simply RAWG Dart SDK (currently under development).

-This library contains methods for interacting with [RAWG API](https://rawg.io/apidocs)
+It contains methods for interacting with [RAWG API](https://rawg.io/apidocs)

 ## Getting Started

 ### Installation
-Just add to your pubspec dependencies the following
+For now you can add to your pubspec dependencies the following repository like this

 ```
   rawg_sdk_dart:
     git: https://github.com/quetool/rawg_sdk_dart
 ```

+_I will be adding this packed to the pub.dev directory soon_ 🤞

 ### How to use
-You need to create a RawgApiClient() instance, which is a singleton and then call it functions
+You need to create a RawgApiClient() instance, which is a singleton and then call it functions.
+You can add an ApiKey if you want, you can check how to get an ApiKey here [https://rawg.io/apidocs](https://rawg.io/apidocs)

 ```
 var rawg = RawgApiClient();
 ```

 ### A few examples: